Legality and enforceability of electronic signatures in México*

 Do parties need to consent to use electronic signatures in México?

-No. México does not contain any express consent requirements for parties to agree to conduct transactions electronically or to the use of electronic signatures.
+No. México does not contain any express consent requirements for parties to agree to conduct transactions electronically or to use electronic signatures.

 What are the key factors pertaining to the enforcement of electronic signatures in Mexico?